Xin You Tai

 Hippocampal dysfunction across neurodegenerative conditions

 I use neurophysiology and neuroimaging along with behavioural testing to examine cognitive function.
 My research also uses large population datasets to help answer these questions around cognitive function and dementia.
+This involves using statistical modelling of data and applying machine learning towards disease prediction.

 Impact of sleep duration on executive function and brain structure